ariksman/XamlThemes/README.md

 ```

 ## Nuget package
 This theme project can be distributed as a nuget package.
 To create a nuget package, first download ```nuget.exe``` and for convenience add it to the environment path.
-After these, steps run command: ```nuget spec``` on the command promt in the project folder.
+After these steps, run command: ```nuget spec``` on the command promt in the project folder.
 This will create the ```project.nuspec``` file.
 Finally, by adding the following post-build event, the nuget package will be created on release builds and copied into the given folder path.
 ```
 if $(ConfigurationName) == Release (
     nuget pack "$(ProjectPath)" -Properties Configuration=Release